Skip to main content

 Biliary bypass

-Another option to allow bile to go into the small intestine and not build up in the liver is a surgery called a biliary bypass.
+A surgery called a biliary bypass is another option to allow bile to go into the small intestine and not build up in the liver.
 The surgeon creates a bypass around the tumor blocking the bile duct by connecting part of the bile duct before the blockage with a part of the duct that lies past the blockage, or with the intestine itself.
 There are different biliary bypass operations:

 • A choledochojejunostomy joins the common bile duct to the jejunum (the second part of the small intestine).